Profess0ro/div-5-jkpg/README.md

+## Responsiveness
-**Responsiveness** - Checked with Google Chromes built in DevTools (when on the page: right-click -> inspect)
+- Checked with Google Chromes built in DevTools (when on the page: right-click -> inspect)

-I have done DevTools test on the following models:
+I have done DevTools test on the following models:<br>- Galaxy Fold<br>- Iphone 14 Pro Max<br>- Ipad Mini<br>- Surface Pro 7
-- Galaxy Fold
-- Iphone 14 Pro Max
-- Ipad Mini
-- Surface Pro 7
 <br>

-**Manually tested responsiveness on:**
-- Samsung Galaxy S23 Ultra (my own phone)
-- Laptop with dimensions 1024x768
-- Screen with dimensions 1920x1080
+**Manually tested responsiveness on:**<br>- Samsung Galaxy S23 Ultra (my own phone)<br>- Laptop with dimensions 1024x768<br>- Screen with dimensions 1920x1080

-On all of these 7 tests i din´t found anything hard to find or read.
+On all of these 7 tests i didn´t found anything hard to find or read.

 (All of these tests above have been done with Google Chrome)